processone/docs.ejabberd.im/content/ejabberd-faq/index.md

 Erlang and Elixir community](/developer/repositories/).

-### Do ProcessOne voluntarily hold some code in ejabberd community to push toward the business edition ?
+### Does ProcessOne voluntarily hold some code in ejabberd community to push toward the business edition ?

 No. We never do that and have no plan doing so with the code we produce and we own.